joapedu/Flask_docker/README.md

-# Uso de docker para Flask
+# Docker Using for Flask
-### Aplicação simples com uso de API's para confecção de Dockerfile universal para o framework Flask.
+### Simple application for using API's to make a universal Dockerfile to the flask framework.
 ![](https://cdn-images-1.medium.com/max/1667/1*f2KssnlyaV-Dm8sZ2Fichw.jpeg)